 One way to correct for the gaps the gold standard leaves in our knowledge is the “N of 1” trial, where the number of participants (N) is one instead of hundreds or thousands of volunteers.
 That one person works with the doctor to test a narrow hypothesis — for example, “I think drinking milk will make me feel sick.
 Am I right?”
 There are still controls.
 Ideally, there are still placebos.
 But at the end, what you get is a patient-specific, individualized answer.
 It’s a process shown — by controlled clinical trials, no less — to improve patient outcomes.
 And scientists working with these studies today, including Saeed, are almost invariably enthusiastic about N of 1’s potential.

-In pop histories, medicine occurs in a vacuum.
-The last two centuries are portrayed as a self-contained timeline of heroic, rational progress.
-Brilliant, persistent men (and a few women) conduct increasingly refined experiments.
+In pop histories, medicine occurs in a vacuum, its past two centuries portrayed as a self-contained timeline of rational progress.
+Medical history transpires in labs, clinics and operating theaters; the outside world is silent.
+A succession of autonomous, brilliant, persistent men (and a few women) conduct increasingly refined experiments.
 Theories and practices improve.
-Medical history is made inside labs, clinics and operating theaters; the outside world is silent.
+Someone in a white lab coat occasionally shouts “Eureka!”

-Excerpts from one timeline give an example of this kind of history:
+Excerpts from one timeline exemplifies this type of history:

 1844 Dr. Horace Wells uses nitrous oxide as an anesthetic